 |Kalimpong||Phuntsholing||6 Hours||179 Km|

-Indian Nationals travelling to Bhutan do not need Visa.
+Indian Nationals travelling to Bhutan do not need prior to travel Visa approval.
 Voter Identity Card or Passport with more than six months validity however is required for presentation at the immigration during entry, to obtain an entry permit along with a copy of passport size photograph and a copy of your passport or VIC.

-Bhutan Government with the aim to provide efficient and better services to the regional tourists (Indian, Bangladeshi and Maldivian nationals) an online permit system has been introduced from January 2017.
-All visitors booking their tour with a local tour operator can get hassle free online permit provided they have valid passports.
+Bhutan Government with the aim to provide efficient and better services to every tourist visiting Bhutan and with the country’s “High value, low volume” tourism policy, all tourists are charged a Sustainable Development Fee of Rupees 1200 per night per person (other Nationals are charged USD 200 per person per night).
+Since January 2017 an online visa system has been introduced for Indian Nationals, so all visitors booking their tour with a local tour operator can get hassle free online permit provided they have valid passports.

 Documents required for Permit: